We may receive a commission for products purchased through the links on our site at NO additional cost to you.

 Focus on finding a tool that is easy to grip.
 The grip should be firm but soft enough to provide comfort.
 Long hours of use can lead to blisters, though, so wear gloves if you need to.

 Oscillations Per Minute & Variable Speed

 Look for oscillating tools that have variable speed adjustments.
-You need to be able to dial in different speeds for different jobs and projects.
-Most will include this feature, but always make sure to check that they do before making a purchase.
+You need to be able to dial in at different speeds for different jobs and projects.
+Most will include this feature, but always make sure to check what they do before making a purchase.

 Vibration & Noise Level

 Working with a tool that moves too much, is too loud, or vibrates like an earthquake is no good.
 It is, in fact, quite miserable.
 A tool that is poorly optimized for comfort will be a tool that goes unused.

 Oscillating tools will vibrate.
 That is a fact.
 Oscillations are very fast fluctuations.
 Blades move from side to side at incredibly high rates.
 However, a good oscillating tool will not vibrate too much to where your hands feel like jelly afterward.
 Go for the multi-tools that are ranked high in comfort because chances are you will find yourself reaching for this tool often.
 You want to enjoy using it.